ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 applications.
 The specified API follows the Transport Services architecture by providing asynchronous, atomic transmission of messages.
-It is intended to replace the BSD sockets API as the common interface to the transport layer, in an environment where Endpoints could select from multiple interfaces and potential transport protocols.
+It is intended to replace the BSD sockets API as the common interface to the transport layer, in an environment where endpoints could select from multiple interfaces and potential transport protocols.

 --- middle